Māori mythology: Origin of humans

 There are many mythologies that describe the creation of humankind.
 Though Tūmatauenga is the major god associated with humanity and its activities, humanity's creation is sometimes credited to Tāne Mahuta, (Note: Tāne is the Māori word for man.) and often involves Tiki.
 In one story, Tāne Mahuta abandoned his wife Rangahore, for only giving birth to a stone.

 One such legend of humanity's origins is which Tāne Mahuta created the first woman, Hineahuone, from soil and with her became the father of Hinetītama.
-Tāne Mahuta concealed Hinetītama's parentage to her, and together they had children.
+Tāne Mahuta concealed the parentage of Hinetītama to her, and together they had children.
 Upon the realisation that he is her father, she flees to the underworld and renames herself to Hinenuitepō, becoming the goddess (atua) of night, death, and the underworld, where she receives the souls of their descendants.
 A similar story tells how Tiki found the first woman in a pool, imagined through his reflection and birthed into reality by covering the pool with dirt.
 She later became excited by the sight of an eel, passing on the excitement to Tiki and resulting in the first reproductive act.

 Other versions say either Tāne Mahuta or Tūmatauenga created Tiki as the first man.
 In Ngāti Hau traditions, Mārikoriko is said to be the original woman created by Ārohirohi with Paoro's help.
 After seducing Tiki, she gave birth to Hinekauataata.

-Māui's exploits
+The exploits of Māui

 The sun is slowed

 In the days of old Tamanuiterā, the sun, used to move through the sky at much too fast a pace for humanity to complete all their days' chores leaving long, cold nights that lasted for many hours while Tamanuiterā slept.
-Māui and his brothers journeyed to Tamanuiterā's sleeping pit with a large rope, which in some tellings was made from their sister Hina's hair.
+Māui and his brothers journeyed to the sleeping pit of Tamanuiterā with a large rope, which in some tellings was made from their sister Hina's hair.
 The brothers fashioned the rope into a noose or net, and in doing so "discovered the mode of plaiting flax into stout square-shaped ropes, (tuamaka); and the manner of plaiting flat ropes, (pāharahara); and of spinning round ropes", which when Tamanuiterā awoke found himself caught in.
 Using a patu made from the jawbone of their grandmother, Murirangawhenua, Māui beat the sun into agreeing to slow down and give the world more time during the day.